 Skulls are a recurring motif in the paintings from gaping, grinning things poised between flesh and bone.
 In Their Heads Wrapped, 1984, a floating black skull is surrounded by four crocodile jaws with teeth bared.
 The skull becomes an archetypal image of human vulnerability in its direct simplicity while also establishing a ghostly presence in the painting.
 It's as powerful and jarring as the more mask-like head in the Year of the Boar, 1983.
 Basquiat made the painting by photocopying one drawing which he then incorporated four times on the support.4 The pitch-black skull illustrates the purest black, indicated in the repeating word "carbon."
-Basquiat oscillates between material, sooty
+Basquiat oscillates between material, sooty blackness, and symbolic "blackness."
+This skull is uncannily fleshy.
+It is rounded and softened as if still alive but threatened by the jaws of predatory crocodiles.

 In the work Venus, 1982 an absent head reinforces the subject of heads while disrupting the conventions of portraiture.
 A small drawing is reproduced as a Xerox copy, distancing the viewer from the original design.
 The word "Venus" acts as a proxy head above an almost archaeological torso.
-He would call his great love, Suzanne Mallouk, "Venus" as if he were worshipping her as the embodiment of love and beauty.5 In this small photocopied drawing, the "goddess" is an archetype of both the female body and an antique but made using the latest technology.
+He would call his great love, Suzanne Mallouk, "Venus" as if he were worshipping her as the embodiment of love and beauty.
+In this small photocopied drawing, the "goddess" is an archetype of both the female body and an antique but made using the latest technology.
 He has decapitated instead of representing this "head" but rather like the erased and overpainted areas of the paintings, the gesture emphasizes the idea of what is now visually absent.